Members rely on OPERS’ dental, vision coverage

 By Michael Pramik, Ohio Public Employees Retirement System

-May 29, 2020 – OPERS retirees might occasionally receive offers for dental and vision coverage from sources other than us.
+Aug.
+28, 2020 – OPERS members, including actives and retirees, might occasionally receive offers for dental and vision coverage from sources other than us.

 If you currently are enrolled in a dental or vision plan through OPERS, your enrollment will continue through the end of 2020.
+Before making any changes contact your plan administrator to see if additional or substitute coverage will be in your best interest.
 In most cases there is no advantage to enrolling in, and paying for, multiple dental and/or vision plans.

 OPERS believes it’s important to offer dental and vision coverage that meets our retirees’ needs, both clinically and financially.
 The optional plans we’ve chosen feature comprehensive coverage that exceeds that of the average plan in today’s market, and we conveniently deduct the premiums from your pension benefit.